 Google Gemini CLI

-Gemini CLI's standout feature is its 1M token context window -- significantly larger than competitors.
-This allows it to hold more of your codebase in context simultaneously.
+Gemini's standout feature is the 1M-token context window — significantly larger than competitors.
+That lets it hold most of a monorepo in context at once.

 Strengths:

-- Massive context window handles even large monorepos
+- Massive context handles large monorepos without manual chunking

 - Good at researching while coding